Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

-We denote \(h_x\) as the small-scale fading coefficient from the transmitter located at position \(x\) to its corresponding receiver.
-In the absence of fading, we set \(h_x = 1\) for all transmitters, which simplifies the SINR expression.
+We denote \(h_x\) as the small-scale fading coefficient from the transmitter located at position \(x\) to {the user at the origin.} In the absence of fading, we set \(h_x = 1\) for all transmitters, which simplifies the SINR expression.
 When considering channel fading, we adopt a Rayleigh fading model, where the fading coefficients are independent and identically distributed (i.i.d.).
 In this case, the power attenuation \(h_x\) follows an exponential distribution with unit mean, i.e., \(h_x \sim \text{Exp}(1)\).

 \begin{theorem} When a stationary marked point process \(\widetilde{\Phi}\) is either strongly \((\sigma, \rho, \nu)\)-ball regulated or weakly \((\sigma, \rho, \nu)\)-ball regulated with respect to the receiver point process, and in the absence of channel fading (i.e., \(h_{x} \equiv 1\)), the interference conditioned on the transmit power \(P_{x_0}\) at \(x_0\) can be almost surely bounded as